pkuoslab/Paladin/README.md

 - **"ADB_PATH"**: The path of ADB (need to install Android SDK)
 - "DEFAULT_PORT": Port to interact with paladin control terminal
 - "BACKEND": Choose`"UIAutomator"`
+- "SCREENSHOT": set true to save screenshot, the screenshot will be saved under ./output/PACKAGE_NAME/
 - "DEVICES": A list of your test phone
   - "IP": ip of test phone, `"127.0.0.1"` is recommended.
   - **"SERIAL"**: The serial number of your test phone.
 Use `adb devices` to list devices availabe.